-It is clear that the SAA and PSAA have close solutions when the parameter $\epsilon$ is small.
-If SAA gives a good approximation of the original PPO, then so as PSAA with a proper parameter. \end{exam}
+From Table~\ref{tab:value-diff-varepsilon-1000}, when short selling is not allowed, it is clear that the SAA and PSAA have close solutions when the parameter $\varepsilon$ is small.
+It shows that once SAA gives a good approximation of the original PPO, then so as PSAA with a proper parameter. \end{example}

-In the following, we apply our approach to some real world data, when the true distributions are not known.
 In the following example, we study the real stock data from the Chinese stock market.
-A high order portfolio model is constructed in form of (\ref{eq:def:PPO}).
-We apply Algorithm~\ref{alg:PSAA} in this polynomial portfolio optimization problem to see its performance.
+A high-order portfolio model is constructed in form of (\ref{eq:def:PPO}).
+We apply Algorithm~\ref{alg:PSAA} in this PPO problem to see its performance.

-\begin{exam} We select 4 stocks from the Chinese stock market for portfolio investment, which are Linhai Stock ($S_1$), Shanghai Automotive ($S_2$), Hangzhou Iron and Steel ($S_3$), and CYTS ($S_4$).
+\begin{example} We select 4 stocks from the Chinese stock market for portfolio investment, which are Linhai Stock ($S_1$), Shanghai Automotive ($S_2$), Hangzhou Iron and Steel ($S_3$), and CYTS ($S_4$).
 We collected weekly stock closing prices from March 3, 2006 to March 25, 2021 in the Choice software database.
 For $t= 1, \cdots, N+1$ and for each $i=1, \cdots, 4$, we use $P_{i}^{(t)}$ to denote the price of $S_i$ in week $t$.
 Then the stock return ~$\xi_{i}^{(t)}$ of $S_i$ in week~$t$~ can be computed as

 The weekly return rates of these four stocks from March 3, 2006 to March 25, 2021 are ploted in the following figures.
 The subfigures (a)-(d) shows the weekly return for $S_1$-$S_4$ respectively.

 It is easy to observe that the distribution of each stock returns is not normally distributed.
 They tend to be asymmetric, leptokurtic and heavy-tailed.
 For instance, the kurtosis in Figure \ref{fig:stock} is of a sharp peaks and fat tail character.
 Therefore, the M-V model, which only uses the first and the second order moments, may not be efficient to give a promising investing plan.
 This is because many good properties of M-V model relies on the assumption that the stock returns follow a normal distribution.
 On the other hand, higher moments are important in measuring this probability distribution of the stock returns.
 For instance, the skewness can be used to measure the skew direction and degree of statistical data distribution.
 It also represents the asymmetric characteristics of statistical data.
 In financial literature, if the skewness is positive, it means that the positive returns are easy to generate.
 If the skewness is negative, it means that the potential risk is greater than the potential profit.
 Investors prefer the portfolio with a large skewness and dislike the yield with a large kurtosis.